Reviews Communities Blog FAQ Services Contact

 Key factors to evaluate:

-1) Pin down value with a rigorous CMA.
-You should analyze the last 60 to 90 days of closed and pending comps in your micro area, plus active competition in your price band.
+1. Pin down value with a rigorous CMA.
+Analyze the last 60 to 90 days of closed and pending comps in your micro area, plus active competition in your price band.
 Focus on apples-to-apples adjustments for lot, condition, and upgrades.

-2) Set a pricing lane.
-You should choose a price that is one notch below the nearest compelling comp if you want speed.
+2. Set a pricing lane.
+Choose a price that is one notch below the nearest compelling comp if you want speed.
 In sub one million, that often creates multiple offer potential.
 At higher price points, aim for the center of the comp cluster to defend appraisal.

-3) Align condition and marketing.
-You should budget for staging, professional photography, and minor repairs.
+3. Align condition and marketing.
+Budget for staging, professional photography, and minor repairs.
 Staged homes in San Diego regularly outperform by 6 to 10 percent and sell faster.
 If you plan any concessions, lead with a turnkey story so the credit feels like a bonus, not a bandage.

-4) Pre-clear concession mechanics.
-You should confirm lender caps for likely buyer loans and decide your ceiling, such as 1 percent of price or a set dollar amount.
+4. Pre-clear concession mechanics.
+Confirm lender caps for likely buyer loans and decide your ceiling, such as 1 percent of price or a set dollar amount.
 Decide how you will allocate any credit, such as closing costs or temporary rate buydown.

-5) Launch with no advertised concessions, then watch data.
-You should track showings, feedback, and online saves for the first 10 to 14 days.
+5. Launch with no advertised concessions, then watch data.
+Track showings, feedback, and online saves for the first 10 to 14 days.
 If you see strong traffic and second showings, stay the course.
 If traffic is thin and nearby actives are adding credits, introduce a small, time-limited concession.

-6) Negotiate with intent.
-You should trade a concession for stronger terms.
+6. Negotiate with intent.
+Trade a concession for stronger terms.
 Ask for shortened inspection to seven days, appraisal ordered within 48 hours, and a rent back if you need it.
 Keep the credit within lender caps and your preset ceiling.

-7) Guard appraisal and escrow.
-You should provide comps and a feature sheet to the appraiser, keep concessions modest, and preempt repair surprises with your pre-inspection.
+7. Guard appraisal and escrow.
+Provide comps and a feature sheet to the appraiser, keep concessions modest, and preempt repair surprises with your pre-inspection.
 If a re-trade appears, convert repair requests into a controlled credit that fits within your cap.

 Neighborhood snapshots: